How Much Should I Weigh?

 Body fat percentage is the weight of total body fat divided by total body weight.
-The result indicates essential and storage fats:
+The result helps indicate essential and storage fats.

-Body fat and its percentage is measured through various methods and once determined, can be analyzed using the American Council on Exercise's ideal body composition percentage chart.
+Body fat and its percentage are measured through various methods.
+Once determined, it can be analyzed using the American Council on Exercise's ideal body composition percentage chart.

 Think of this scenario: An athlete may have the same BMI as someone living a sedentary lifestyle of the same height.
 Based on BMI, the two will both be equally healthy.

 Experts say BMI underestimates the amount of body fat in people carrying excess weight.
 BMI also overestimates in athletes sporting extra muscle mass.
 That being said, consider a waist-hip ratio and total body fat percentage for a more accurate representation.

 But even beyond weight status, one must also consider overall strength and the risks of heart disease and health conditions.
 Also recognize improved energy levels, mental health, and really, the total package when it comes to wellness.

 Truly, understanding "How much I weigh" versus "How much should I weigh?" is a chance to modify lifestyle habits.
 This is not just to lose weight, but to improve overall health and add on precious years of life.